+Cannabis dosing is not that easy.
 Dosage varies from patient to patient.
 Like with other medicines, individual patients will respond differently to medicinal cannabis.
-Their response depends on the cannabis product used, the condition being treated, the duration of treatment, how it is administered, and genetic predispositions.
+Their response depends on the cannabis product used and the condition being treated.
+The duration of treatment, administration and genetic predispositions are important factors too.

 It is important that the dosage is titrated (built up) slowly, whichever product is used.
 It is important to find the right dose for each individual patient in order for them to fully benefit from medicinal cannabis.
 Most unwanted side effects of medicinal cannabis may be prevented by following just a few simple guidelines: